vkrish1707/myPortfolio/README.md

-Hi this is Vamsi Krishna, here is my portfolio built in react using next js
+Hi this is Bhanu, here is my portfolio built in react using next js

 ### Resources Used in This Project